microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Heroism

 **Heroism** is intended to relieve some of the power incompatibilities with some d20 adventure types.
 If you find that the party is consistently too weak, try adding Heroism. **Heroism** is a bonus equal to 1 times the characters level (1 at 1st, 2 at 2nd, etc) and may be applied to up to three of the following once per day: Attack Bonus, Damage, Saving Throw, Skill Check, Spell DC

-## Level Advancement

-XP = Hit Dice of defeated monsters, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes. example: 1 kobold = 1 XP.
-2 kobolds = 2 XP.
-4 kobolds = 3 XP, etc.

-Add up the  XP of every encounter you take part in.
-When the total = 10 x your current level, you've advanced to the next level.
-Reset the total to 0 after advancing.

-Each level adds:

-+1d6 to Hit Points, +1 to all skills.
-If the level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.
-At levels 5, 10, 15, and 20, add +1 to a skill of your choice.

-Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.

-New spell levels are unlocked at levels 3,5,7,9,etc.

-New power levels are unlocked at levels 2,4,6,8,etc.

-**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
-That's a total of 10 XP, so they all advance to level 2.
-They need to gain another 20 XP to reach Level 3.

 # Equipment